pulzze/autoflow-documentation/docs/ids/action-security-hash/tooltip.md

-Hash data string using hash algorithm
+Hashes a string using a hash algorithm